Relintai/pandemonium_engine_docs/usage/3d/spatial_material.md

 to the material.
 This is common in car paint and toys.
 In practice, it's a smaller specular blob added on top of the existing material.

-The effect is extremely subtle in Godot 3 releases, and may require specific lighting or looking at a material a specific way to notice a difference.
+The effect is extremely subtle in Pandemonium 3 releases, and may require specific lighting or looking at a material a specific way to notice a difference.
 This can be seen in the image below where clearcoat is turned on in the right.